 Alternatively, you COULD wash all your clothes in hot water when you return home, carefully inspect all other items and your suitcase, and then get a high quality steamer to steam clean your luggage.
 Some of the Amazon reviews are from people who successfully used that steamer to kill bed bugs.

 These are just great to have around the house any time – whether it’s bed bug related or not!

 - Extra large, sealable plastic bags to protect your luggage while traveling.
 It depends on how large your luggage is, of course.
 I travel with this backpack and it fits perfectly inside with plenty of room to spare!

 - Zippered vinyl mattress encasement to “seal in” any potential bed bugs in the mattress.
 I bought this one.

 - Bed bug climbups to capture any bed bugs that are either trying to climb up your bed legs or down them.
 This is really only for if you suspect you have bed bugs in your home.
 I guess you could travel with them if you want to check your hotel for them, but I haven’t started doing that (yet.
 Haha.).

 - Bed bug heater to make sure your luggage is bed-bug-free BEFORE you bring it back in the house after traveling.

 - Bed bug heating luggage if you want an all-in-one solution.

-Don’t Stop Traveling!
-Just Know How to Prevent Bed Bugs From Traveling With You!
+Just Know How to Prevent Bed Bugs From Traveling With You!!

 The easiest thing is prevention.
-Knowing how to prevent bed bugs while you’re traveling is KEY to preventing an infestation (and a huge extermination bill).
+Knowing how to prevent bed bugs while you’re traveling is KEY to preventing an infestation (and an extermination bill).